Timelapse

 -5

-Return the codex page to the floor and move R F7 R. Put the cracked heart into the yellow bowl to activate the crocodile/tree puzzle.
+Return the codex page to the floor and move R F7 R. Put the cracked heart into the yellow bowl to activate the crocodile/tree puzzle, then move F. The object of the puzzle is to light up each of 22 positions on the double pyramid, while using the moves indicated by the skulls:

 5 3 4 2 2 5 5 1

-Match these tones by using the skull axe on the five stalactites, and the doorway will open.
+Match these tones by using the left-facing skull on the head of the axe to click on the tops of the five stalactites, and the doorway will open.
+The puzzle is reset by moving B F.

 Move B R2 F24 to the circular wall design.
 Place the yellow crystal into the center of it.
 After the movie finishes playing, note the two Mayan figures now visible in the wall design.